v-julia/compare_trees_RF/README.md

-# compare_trees_RF
+# RF-HL (calculate Recombinant Forms' Half-life)

-compare phylogenetic trees and calculate TMRCAs of recombinant forms
+RF-HL is a tool for estimating the half-life of virus recombinant forms.

-Functions for identifying and visualizing common subtrees in two phylogenetic trees.
+This repository contains functions for identifying and visualizing common subtrees in two phylogenetic trees.
 One of the trees should be a time-scaled phylogeny produced by BEAST.

 ## get_RF_halflife.py